-- 1. Address Safety Edge?
+- Address Safety Edge?

-- 2. Address resurfacing (RRR)?
+- Address resurfacing (RRR)?

-- 3. Address standards for unpaved roads?}
+- - Address standards for unpaved roads?}

 The function of the pavement or roadway surface is to provide a safe and efficient travel path for vehicles using the street or highway.
 The pavement should provide a good riding surface with a minimum amount of distraction to the driver.
 The pavement friction characteristics should be such that adequate longitudinal and lateral forces between the vehicle tires and the pavement can be developed to allow a margin of safety for required vehicle maneuvers.
 These characteristics should be provided at the highest reasonable level for the expected pavement surface, weather conditions, and the anticipated operational characteristics of the facility.
+Resurfacing Rehabilitation and Restoration of existing pavements are discussed and included under CHAPTER 10- MAINTENANCE of the manual.